 I offer weekly 50-minute counselling sessions, either short-term to help you manage a specific situation, or longer-term to look into more persistent or complex issues.
 How long it takes depends on many different variables and how long we continue to meet is entirely up to you.

 I started my career working on the Terrence Higgins Trust Helpline and in their Advice Centre.
-Before training as a counsellor, I worked for the Hoffman Institute, preparing people for the Hoffman Process (an intensive personal development course) and supporting them afterwards.
+Before training as a therapist, I worked for the Hoffman Institute, supporting people doing the Hoffman Process, an intensive personal development course.

 For the last 18 months of my training, I was a volunteer counsellor at the Women’s Support Centre, Surrey, working with women affected by the Criminal Justice System, often in complex situations involving domestic abuse and substance use.

-I am a musician (mainly voice, piano, guitar and shruti box) with a strong belief in the therapeutic benefit of sound and music.
+I am a musician (voice, piano, guitar and shruti box) with a strong belief in the therapeutic benefit of sound and music.

 https://www.boardingrecovery.com/